 John remained working for the Wilson family at Four Ashes until 1955, writing documentaries for the BBC during the Second World War.
 He must have eventually told the family about his marriage, as he is listed as married on the 1939 Register.

-Mrs Wilson died at Four Ashes in 1944 and, after Mr Wilson’s death in 1955, their two children, Margery and Ronald, both unmarried, moved to 80 Widney Manor Road, Solihull.
-It seems that John Simpson moved with the family, and he died in Solihull Hospital in 1959.
+Mrs Wilson died at Four Ashes in 1944 and, after Mr Wilson’s death in 1955, their two children, Margery and Ronald, both unmarried, moved to 80 Widney Manor Road, Solihull where Margery cared for her brother.
+It seems that John Simpson moved with the family, and he died in Solihull Hospital in 1955.
 Margery Ward Wilson died in Solihull 1967, whilst her brother, Ronald, died in 1971.
 Some of John Hampson Simpson’s papers are held at the University of Reading Special Collections.

 If you have any further information, please let us know.